-Any additional information for the SAE including complications, progression of the initial SAE, and recurrent episodes must be reported as follow-up to the original episode within 24 hours of the investigator receiving the follow-up information.
+Any additional information for the SAE including complications, progression of the initial SAE, and recurrent episodes must be reported as follow-up to the original episode within 24 hours of the Investigator receiving the follow-up information.
 An SAE occurring at a different time interval or otherwise considered completely unrelated to a previously reported one should be reported separately as a new event.

-Any SAE experienced after this 30 days period should only be reported to Novartis if the investigator suspects a causal relationship to the study treatment.
+Any SAE experienced 30 days after the last dose of the study treatment should only be reported to Novartis if the Investigator suspects a causal relationship to the study treatment.